NearlyTRex/Stem/glgraphics/trunk/ReadMe.txt

  - GLIncludes.h is a convenience header that #includes the appropriate OpenGL headers for the target platform.

+ - GLInfo provides general information about the OpenGL environment at runtime.

  - GLUtilities provides general-purpose OpenGL utility functions.
 Currently, the only included functions translate between string representations and GLenum representations of OpenGL constants.